rahulgopinath/rahulgopinath.github.io/talks.md

   *Gopinath* - GTAC, 2016

 ---

+#### <a id='gopinath2021sf'></a>[Gopinath: _The Science of Fuzzing_ Job Talk, 2020-2021]()

+Fuzzing is a key method for evaluating the robustness of a program against malicious inputs.
+It involves generating and feeding arbitrary data to a program, and monitoring the program for catastrophic failures.
+Any failure in the program in processing the data indicates a possible vulnerability in the program.
+Efficient and effective fuzzing requires the availability of the input specification for the program under test.
+However, such specifications are typically unavailable, obsolete, incomplete, or inaccurate, limiting the reach of fuzzers.
+This has led to a proliferation of hacky recipes by different fuzzers to get past the input parsing stage, with each recipe working on some but not all programs.
+That is, fuzzing most resembles alchemy than science at this point.

+In this talk, I show how to transform fuzzing into a science.
+I present an end-to-end framework for recovering precise input specifications of programs.
+Such mined specifications can immediately be used for effective exploration of the program input space as well as the space of the program behavior, leading to the identification of failure-inducing inputs.
+Next, given any failure-inducing input, I show how to generalize such inputs into abstract patterns, precisely identifying the failure-causing parts of the input.
+Any number of such abstract patterns can then be combined using the full set of logical connectives --- to produce specialized grammars that can be used by any grammar fuzzer for precise control of produced inputs and hence the expected behavior.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Al4C-goD6kg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### <a id='gopinath2020sutd'></a>[Gopinath: _Sample Free Learning of Input Grammars_ Singapore University of Technology and Design, 2020]()